Frequently Asked Questions

 My clubs are over 10 years old, do I need to buy new ones?

 The nice thing about the Get Golf Ready series is the golf equipment is all supplied, so you don’t have to decide to buy new clubs right away.
 Attend a series and bring your clubs.

 I have the impression that golf is expense to play, is that true?

 The good thing about starting golf now is that golf is affordable for everyone.
-There is little initial investment, only the price of the Get Golf Ready series of $99.
+There is little initial investment, only the price of the Get Golf Ready series.

 How do I learn the rules and norms so I feel comfortable going out to play with others?